 Ellen Suss is a sophomore in the academically gifted program at Hahnville High.
 She enjoys cheerleading and playing the piano.

 Editor’s note: Book reviews are published weekly in agreement with Hahnville High School gifted English teacher Deborah Unger in conjunction with the Brown Foundation Service Learning Program.

-Service and Repair on YAMAHA, MERCURY, EVINRUDE and JOHNSON Motors.
+Over 25 Years of Quality Sales, Service and Repairs on YAMAHA, MERCURY, EVINRUDE and JOHNSON Motors.

 Trial set for New Sarpy man accused of brutally shooting DHS student - 7761 views